Matthew-Wise/umbraco-forms-campaign-monitor/README.md

-# umbraco-forms-marketing
+# umbraco-forms-campaign-monitor
-Umbraco package for adding a form submitter to email marketing lists.
+Umbraco package for pushing records to Campaign monitor lists.